The Women of the Men’s Rights Movement

 Alison Tieman

-In December, Elam announced that he and other MRA leaders were organising an MRM conference – the movement’s most significant IRL manifestation to date – at the DoubleTree by Hilton in Detroit, a choice he said was symbolic.
+In December, Elam announced that he and other MRA leaders were organizing an MRM conference—the movement’s most significant IRL manifestation to date—at the DoubleTree by Hilton in Detroit, a choice he said was symbolic.
 “If we wanted to find a city that was an iconic testament to masculinity, we’d need look no further than Detroit,” Elam wrote.
 “It is a city teetering and struggling for its footing.
 It is seeking, like many men, to find its balance and its place in the world again.
 Also like men, it is in trouble as most of the world looks the other way.”

 News of the gathering outraged feminists and other MRA antagonists, and on June 7, a few hundred people took to the streets of downtown Detroit to protest the shit-talking bloggers.
 They called on Hilton to refuse to accommodate the group they claimed promotes “hate speech.”
 AVFM announced it was getting death threats from feminists (a claim the group’s opponents viewed with skepticism), crowdfunded more than $25,000 to cover additional security it said was necessary, then said the conference was going to have more attendees than the Hilton could deal with.
 So the conference decamped from the Motor City and all its symbolic heft to a VFW hall in St. Clair Shores, a suburb to the north.